mignacio/kilogram/README.md

 ```
 (The actual drawing is colorized)

-TODO:
+## TODO:
+  - Github actions for release and testing.
   - Add color indicators for the bars.
   - Option to add o remove collars (the program asumes the bar will always have a 2.5kg collar loaded on either side).
   - Unit testing (so I can learn how unit testing works on Rust).

-  - Github actions for release and testing.

-  ~ Improve the help or usage message with examples. ~
+  - ~~ Improve the help or usage message with examples. ~~

-  ~ Option to use different bars (the program asumes the 20kg bar for male competitions). ~
+  - ~~ Option to use different bars (the program asumes the 20kg bar for male competitions). ~~

-  ~ Add ASCII art drawings of the collars (now collars are loaded but not displayed in the drawing). ~
+  - ~~ Add ASCII art drawings of the collars (now collars are loaded but not displayed in the drawing). ~~

-(Made with Rust because I wanted to learn)
+(Made with Rust because I wanted to learn.)